redhat-appdev-practice/website/src/tracks/devtools/maven-archetypes.md

 ## Going To The Next Level

 Velocity templates and variables combined with the `archetype-metadata.xml` configurations is quite powerful for simple customization and allows you to accomplish quite a bit, but what if you need to customize even further?
 Maven archetypes have you covered with the capability to add a [Groovy](https://groovy.apache.org) script as a post-processing step when you generate a new project from an Archetype.
 Let's imagine that we would like to be able to add a list of additional dependencies to our generated `pom.xml`.
-We could do this by adding the following Groovy script to our archetype.
+We could do this by adding the following Groovy script to our archetype at `src/main/resources/META-INF/archetype-post-generate.groovy`.

 ```groovy
 import java.nio.file.Path